angeloglitchandria/angeloglitchandria.github.io/content/publication/andriano-enjoying-2025/index.md

 ---
-title: Enjoying the Uncertainty.
-How Dark Souls Perfroms Incompleteness Through Narrative, Level Design and Gameplay.
+title: "Enjoying the Uncertainty.
+How Dark Souls Perfroms Incompleteness Through Narrative, Level Design and Gameplay."
 authors:
 - A. M. Andriano
 date: '2024-02-07'